-The Six Nations is one of rugby union’s biggest and most prestigious tournaments.
-The competition is held annually between the teams of England, France, Ireland, Italy, Scotland and Wales.
+The Six Nations Championship is one of rugby union’s biggest and most prestigious tournaments.
+Also known as the Guinness Six Nations, the competition is held annually from February to March and is contested by six teams: England, France, Ireland, Italy, Scotland and Wales.
 There’s also a women’s version of the Six Nations, which sees the same teams compete.

-The Six Nations is the successor to the Home Nations Championship (1883-1909 and 1932-1939), which was the first international rugby union tournament ever held when it was contested by England, Ireland, Scotland and Wales.
-In 1910, France was added to the tournament, which became known as the Five Nations Championship (held 1910-1931 and 1947-1999).
-The tournament finally became known as the rugby Six Nations when Italy were added in 2000.
+The Six Nations is the oldest international rugby tournament in history.
+This competition can be traced back to the Home Nations Championship (1883-1909 and 1932-1939), which was the first international rugby union tournament ever held.
+The inaugural competition was contested by the four home nations: England, Ireland, Scotland and Wales.